kimryan/perl6-Lingua-EN-Sentence/README.md

 splits text into its constituent sentences, based on  regular expressions, a list of abbreviations (built in and given) and other rules.

-Certain well know exceptions, such as abreviations like Mr., Calif. and Ave. will cause incorrect segmentations.
+Certain well know exceptions, such as abbreviations like Mr., Calif. and Ave. will cause incorrect segmentations.
 But many of these are already integrated into this code and are being taken care of.
-Still, if you see that there are words causing the sentences() to fail, you can add those to the module, so it notices them.
+Note that abbreviations are case sensitive.

+The add_acronyms method alows you to add custom abbreviations.